-Interest Rate: The interest rate for Smart Savings was tiered based on your account balance and up to 2%.
-The interest rate for Wealthsimple Cash is a standard 2.40%.
+Interest Rate: The interest rate for Smart Savings was tiered based on your account balance.
+The offer by Wealthsimple Cash is a standard rate of 1.40%.

 Fees: Wealthsimple Cash has no fees whereas a Wealthsimple Smart Savings account incurred a 0.25% management fee.
 The posted interest rate for Smart Savings is net of the fee.

 CDIC Insurance: Wealthsimple Smart Savings offered CDIC insurance of up to $1,000,000 by splitting your funds between ten CDIC-insured banks.
 Wealthsimple Cash offers protection via the Canadian Investor Protection Fund (CIPF).
 If Wealthsimple becomes insolvent, your account is protected up to $1 million.